Medical Examinations and Inquiries: Employee Rights

 ADA-Related Leave Requests

-The documentation should be sufficient to establish the disability and need for leave, but employers shouldn’t request unrelated medical information.
+The documentation should establish the disability and need for leave, but employers shouldn’t request unrelated medical information.
 This focused approach ensures that medical inquiries remain directly connected to the specific accommodation being requested.

 Handling Overbroad Certification Requests

-Many standardized forms request more information than necessary for particular situations, and employers should be flexible about accepting appropriate documentation.
+Many standardized forms request more information than necessary for particular situations, and employers should accept appropriate documentation flexibly.
 Our attorneys can help evaluate whether certification requests exceed legal requirements and advise on appropriate responses that protect your privacy while securing needed leave.

 Responding to Problematic Medical Inquiries